pocketpixels/PhotoAppLink/README.md

 *  At the beginning of your app delegate's `applicationDidBecomeActive:` method add:
 	`[[PALManager sharedPALManager] updateSupportedAppsInBackground];`

 This will start a background thread to download the latest version of the plist mentioned above.
 It will perform such an update at most every 4 hours and will only download the plist file if it has actually changed since the last successful download to avoid unnecessary bandwidth use.
-Icons for participating apps will also be downloaded and cached if needed.

 Next you will have to add the "Send to app" feature into your app's UI.
 We recommend using the following test and only offer the "Sent to app" option in your UI if it is true: